 - Define a marker/point of reference to serve as an objective standard.
 An example from science is how a unit for measuring temperature was defined as the difference between the temperate of freezing and boiling water at sea level divided into 100 equal parts.
 Once such a standard is chosen, based upon that standard, a behavior could be considered right or wrong in (almost) any situation, often regardless of the behavior's consequences, and thus (almost) always be an obligation to carry out.

 These methods (among others) can be used to formulate laws.
 The more real-world variables included and the less like a vacuum or a controlled laboratory environment an ethical dilemma is, the less the actual outcome may resemble the expected outcome.
 For an ethical system to be practical, it must be able to address variables and specific situations without a de novo analysis each time.
 It must also prevent extreme variety in outcomes by clinicians reaching different conclusions in identical situations.

 Though it is not possible that normative ethics can be completely objective in the real world, attempts at maximizing an objective strategy for ethics can still be made, in an attempt at defying Hume's theory of emotivism, which is that ethics claims by their nature derive from emotion and not from fact.

 Ethical Spectra and Biases

-It is important when evaluating the stance of an authority to understand both its biases and, if it has one, its primary objective standard (as defined above).
-For example, think about how differently HCPs of different specialties might approach fever workup and treatment due not sharing a reference standard:
+It is important when evaluating the stance of an authority to understand both its biases and if it has one, its primary objective standard (as defined above).
+For example, think about how differently HCPs of different specialties might approach fever workup and treatment due to not sharing a reference standard: